hpcmtint/kea-docker2/README.md

 Containers are using supervisor to run two processes, control agent for exposing Kea API channel and one kea process (kea-dhcp4, kea-dhcp6 and kea-dhcp-ddns)

-Each container has it's default configuration included, this is why it's possible to run it without any additional changes:
+Each container has its default configuration included, this is why it's possible to run it without any additional changes:

 ```shell
 sudo docker run -p host_ip:host_port:container_port kea4